 Teledermatology / teledermoscopy and Firstcheck – a medical overview

-The material on this page is primarily intended for health practitioners and health providers (such as general practitioners (GPs), non-dermatologic physicians, practice nurses, pharmacists and other healthcare professionals).
+The material on this page is primarily intended for non-skin cancer clinicians, health practitioners and health providers (such as non-skin cancer doctors, general practitioners (GPs), non-dermatologic physicians, practice nurses, pharmacists and other healthcare professionals).
 The notes are designed for health professionals to use, so you may find the language more technical than on the rest of the website.

 If you are a consumer and you came to this page in error, just click here to go back to the home page.